• Skip to primary navigation

 A flavourful, fresh five-herb butter mixture is rubbed under the skin and over the exterior of the bird and a rich, velvety gravy is made using a homemade turkey neck stock.
 A meal your family and friends will be coming back for seconds.

-Serve with roasted carrots, brussels sprouts, mashed potatoes, dressing and cranberry sauce or your favourite sides to round out the meal.
+Serve with roasted carrots, potato wedges, brussels sprouts, Roasted Garlic-Sour Cream & Chive Mashed Potatoes, dressing and cranberry sauce or your favourite sides to round out the meal.
 Happy holidays!

 Ingredients